open-cogsci/osdoc/content/usage/logging.md

 For some purposes, such as using pivot tables, it may be convenient to merge all data files into one large file.
 You can do this with the Datamerger program, written by Daniel Schreij.

-:--
-cmd: figure
+%--
+figure:
+ id: FigDatamerger
-src: datamerger.png
+ source: datamerger.png
+ caption: |
-caption: The DataMerger program allows you to merge multiple files into one large file.
+  The DataMerger program allows you to merge multiple files into one large file.
---:
+--%

 You can download Datamerger for Windows and Mac OS from here: